AGN Fires Back at CAN, Backs Ini Edo over New Movie: "Not What You Think"

 CAN, in a statement signed by its president, Archbishop Daniel Okoh, had earlier described the film’s title as disrespectful to Christendom, insisting that it failed to reflect the sacred nature of the Christmas celebration.

-AGN defends Ini Edo over movie
+AGN defends Ini Edo over 'A Very Dirty Christmas' movie.

-National President of AGN Ejezie Rollas insists the title is purely metaphorical, saying that Ini Edo is a "committed Christian".
+National president of AGN, Ejezie Rollas, insists the title is purely metaphorical, saying that Ini Edo is a "committed Christian".
 Photos: Ini Edo, Ejezie Rollas.

 Source: Instagram